Accessing Transactional Data

 Akahu's API returns all dates and times in UTC.
 If no timezone is specified on timestamps in the request, Akahu will assume that the times are also UTC.
 See here to learn how to specify a timezone in a ISO 8601 date-time string.

-By default, the API will return transactions from the last 30 days.
+By default, the API will return all transactions accessible to your app.
 If you want to retrieve data for a specific period, you can specify the start

 and end